dodevops/ccmanager/README.md

 switching between different projects can be cumbersome.

 CCmanager is a TUI for managing multiple CloudControl instances.
-Currently, it expects that all instances are managed using docker-compose in one or multiple subdirectories.
+Currently, it expects that all instances are managed using `docker compose` in one or multiple subdirectories.

 [![asciicast](https://asciinema.org/a/1sNBj2v0xJLAD7H4mqK1hGHEt.svg)](https://asciinema.org/a/1sNBj2v0xJLAD7H4mqK1hGHEt)